 Treks in Russia

-The Russian countryside is spectacular with amazing volcanoes of Kamchatka to the far east, the great mountain range of the Caucasus including Mount Elbrus in the south and the mystical Altai region on the border with Mongolia.
-We offer a selection of the best under the expert guidance of our guide and author Sasha Lebedev whose books of the regions are famous in Russia.
+Adventure travel in Russia is a must, the countryside is spectacular with amazing volcanoes of Kamchatka to the far east, the great mountain range of the Caucasus including Mount Elbrus in the south and the mystical Altai region on the border with Mongolia, there are plenty of hiking trails in Russia to choose from.
+We offer a selection of the best trekking tours under the expert guidance of our guide and author Sasha Lebedev whose books of the regions are famous in Russia.